-Now more than ever, being visible is critical to your long-term success in your fast-moving, ever-changing organization.
+Being visible is critical to your long-term success in your fast-moving, ever-changing organization.
 When you think about being visible, consider that there are three levels of visibility: low, medium, and high.
-The two levels that typically impact your visibility are your personal visibility and the visibility of the work that you do.
+The two levels that typically impact you are your personal visibility and the visibility of the work that you do.

 The frequency and pace of change in your organization, the exponential growth of your professional transparency, your lack of energy to connect with others while employed (visibility), and your lack of energy regarding your performance assessment (value), all create professional risks for you.
 With increased turbulence in your organization resulting in roles, responsibilities, and relationships changing with great frequency, your ability to benefit from the development of organic relationships (ones that grow naturally over time) or purposeful relationships (ones that you proactively create with a goal in mind) is being seriously eroded.